dlab-berkeley/python-berkeley/index.md

 layout: frontpage
 ---

-# Welcome

-Here is a collection of resources about the [Python programming language](https://python.org/) and its use on the UC Berkeley campus.
-Please check out the [Community](/community) and [Learning Resources](/resources) pages, and do contribute if you can.

 ## Want to Learn Python?

-Learn Python is a working group on the UC Berkeley campus, sponsored by the D-Lab.
-We hold informal weekly meetings teaching and learning about different topics in the Python programming language, especially for social science, data science, and visualization.
+Learn Python is a meeting group at UC Berkeley, sponsored by the D-Lab (356 Barrows Hall).
+We hold informal weekly meetings about fundamentals & special topics of the [Python programming language](https://python.org/).
+We focus especially in social science, data science, and visualization.

-This is ideal for learners who are new to Python --- you&#39;ll have a group of peers instead of being by yourself.
-If you&#39;re a little more advanced, you can try to teach something.
-You are welcome to attend any or all meetings throughout the semester.
+This group is perfect for learners who are new to Python.
+You'll have a group of peers instead of being by yourself.
+Everyone is welcome to attend any or all meetings throughout the semester.

-On this website, you can check out or improve our [beginner resources](/learn).
-We also have a list of topics from [past meetings](/past).
-Please [send an email](mailto:marwahaha@berkeley.edu) or join us on **Mondays from 5-6:30pm** at D-Lab (**356 Barrows Hall, UC Berkeley**).
+**Weekly meeting time and date is TBD.** Please email facilitator [Megan Carey](mailto:mcarey@berkeley.edu) for more information.
+You can also [subscribe here](https://calmail.berkeley.edu/manage/list/listinfo/learnpython@lists.berkeley.edu) to our mailing list!

+* Here are [beginner resources](/learn) for new learners!
+* Here are the links to our [past meetings](/past).
+* Here are other resources for [furthering your Python skills](/resources).
+If another resource was useful, [let us know!](mailto:mcarey@berkeley.edu).
+* Here are other [UC Berkeley groups & events](/community) that focus on Python.

 The [D-Lab](http://dlab.berkeley.edu) also offers many other free computing resources for academics, including workshops and 1-on-1 consulting.

-We have a mailing list!
-You can [subscribe here](https://calmail.berkeley.edu/manage/list/listinfo/learnpython@lists.berkeley.edu).